 You may like reading about Cavoodle Dog Facts

-The truth is when your dog throws up, it can indicate an underlying condition (heavy breath, weight loss, sleeping all the time, etc).
+When your dog throws up, it can also indicate an underlying condition (heavy breath, weight loss, sleeping all the time, etc).
 It can be hard to notice an underlying physical condition until your dog starts showing visible symptoms, and vomiting is a fast-acting symptom.
 Your dog may have contracted a contagious virus that quickly manifests itself into vomiting, or can be a result of a more serious autoimmune disease.

 Due to various health conditions, you may give different pills and medications to your dog, but what you may not know is plenty of dogs have a sensitivity to the pills they take (painkillers, antibiotics, and so on).
 Also, if you give too high of a dose of the pills, it can make them sick too.